103-11 Moving Averages: How to Use & Calculate Moving Averages

-Moving average indicators are used to automatically plot a moving trendline on a chart, which enables the analysis of stock trends and direction.
+Moving average indicators are used to plot a moving trendline on a chart automatically, enabling the analysis of stock trends and direction.
 Moving averages are a simple and popular stock chart indicator.

 While experienced traders might opt for more complex indicators, the moving average, when used correctly, is extremely powerful and reliable.